Arthdal Chronicles: Season 1

+Season 2

 Staff mistreatment

 The production team was criticized for mistreatment of its production staff.
-The production team was accused of violating labor laws from local civic groups, including the Seoul-based Hanbit Media Labor Rights Center and Hope Solidarity Labor Union, as the drama crew had been subject to a "murderous" working environment that made them work up to 150 hours a week.
+In 2019 the production team was accused of violating labor laws from local civic groups, including the Seoul-based Hanbit Media Labor Rights Center and Hope Solidarity Labor Union, as the drama crew had been subject to a "murderous" working environment that made them work up to 150 hours a week.
 The organizations reported Studio Dragon to the Seoul Employment and Labor Administration.
-The standards were agreed upon and announced by the studio last September to enhance the labor environment of its staff.
+The standards were agreed upon and announced by the studio in September to enhance the labor environment of its staff.

 Studio Dragon responded to the allegations, saying they abided by its own labor rules, but admitted that they had filmed for 113 hours during the week they went to Brunei in order to make the most out of their time shooting overseas.
 The studio denied reports that an injured staff member was ignored and told to continue working.